10maurycy10/tiny_tco/README.md

 ## how to use

+    add no_std=true to fetures to not link std

     // y is the acoumulator for the value let fact = tco(|(x,y): (i32,i32)|
     	if (x == 0) {